We have several childcare options for Mount St. Joseph University students with children.

 The Toddler Room is also involved in many community activities such as giving baked good to the Delhi Fire Dept., taking artwork to the Sisters at the Motherhouse and sending artwork and letters to deployed soldiers.

 The teacher to child ratio is 1:7, 2:10.
 Lesson plans are created with reference to the Creative Curriculum, and updated each 2-3 weeks with the room change.
 They are then posted in the classroom for parents to view.

 The Preschool room is a cheerful place filled with high energy, learning and creativity.
 Linda and Helen believe each child is precious and is treated with respect and tender care.
 The preschool room cares for children between the ages of 3 to 5 years old, with a teacher to child ratio of 1:10, 2:16.
 The Ohio Early Learning Content Standards are followed, which introduce basic academic concepts in science, social studies, as well as pre-reading ,writing and math skills.
 There are 11 learning centers to help them achieve their goals.

-Preschoolers like to take advantage of the beautiful college campus by embarking on adventures to the community garden, post office, library, art gallery, etc. They also interact with Mount students through viewing magic shows, juggling, listening to violin playing, participating in art projects, as well as class observations.
+Preschoolers like to take advantage of the beautiful university campus by embarking on adventures to the community garden, post office, library, art gallery, etc. They also interact with Mount students through viewing magic shows, juggling, listening to violin playing, participating in art projects, as well as class observations.
 They also reach out to the community by inviting Delhi Fire Dept. and Delhi Pet Center as visitors to the center.

 All children are accepted as they are but challenged to reach their potential by focusing on social, emotional and academic development.
 The room is filled with love, learning and laughter, making a great place for a child to grow.